highbyte/dotnet-6502/docs/desktop-apps/avalonia-desktop.md

 The app can expose a TCP remote control endpoint that lets external processes drive the running emulator.
 See [Tools / Remote control](../tools/remote-control/overview.md).

-### CLI arguments

-The desktop app can be launched from the command line with arguments to control logging, scripting, debug adapter, and remote control.
-See [Tools / CLI arguments](../tools/cli-arguments.md) for the full reference.

 ### UI

 #### Menu